rsumnerz/awesome-nova/README.md

 * [Tail](https://github.com/spatie/nova-tail-tool).
 A Laravel Nova tool to display the application log.

 * [Cashier Manager](https://github.com/themsaid/nova-cashier-manager).
 Managing Stripe subscriptions inside the incredible Laravel Nova admin panel.

-* [Logs](https://github.com/KABBOUCHI/nova-logs-tool).
-A Laravel Nova tool to manage and keep track of each one of your logs files.

 ### Cards